khzunair/newswebapplication/README.md

-# React + TypeScript + Vite News Application
+# News Web Application

-Welcome to our News Application project!
-This template provides a comprehensive setup to create a modern news application using React, TypeScript, Vite, and Tailwind CSS.
-Our goal is to deliver the latest news from trusted sources in an engaging and visually appealing manner.
+News App, undertaken during my early learning phase, allowed me to explore API handling and modern web application development.
+The app offers features to access news insights, view content from original sources, and sort news by interest and mood, all while respecting usage.
+It aggregates top news sources into one platform.

 ## Features